Photos of Tajikistan: 70 surreal snaps of Western Tajikistan

 Considering travel to Tajikistan or Central Asia?
-Yeah, you’re making the right decision—let these photos of Western Tajikistan serve as proof.
+Yeah, you’re making the right decision—let these photos of Western Tajikistan inspire you to get that ticket!
 Includes a healthy smattering of tips on travel and trekking in Tajikistan.

 For adventurous travelers, Tajikistan’s got it all.